vmware-archive/clarity/_documentation/select-boxes.md

 ---

 {: .component-summary }
-#### With a select box, users can select one item from a list of values.
+##### With a select box, users can select one item from a list of values.
 The selected item is visible when the select box is closed.

 Select boxes are a <code class="clr-code">select</code> element with its <code class="clr-code">option</code>s wrapped in a block element with the <code class="clr-code">.select</code> classname applied to it.
 To use a select box within a form, it can be wrapped in another block element with the <code class="clr-code">.form-group</code> classname.

 <clr-selects-demo></clr-selects-demo>

-{% comment %}
-    Design guidelines start here...
-{% endcomment %}
+{: #guidelines}
 ### Usage

 Use a select box for a list of items that a user does not need to see all the time.